bechardj/lc-tool/README.md

 To run the application, you will need to execute a command similar to the following on UNIX (all one line):

+**Note: if you keep the properties file in the same directory as the jar, you don't need to specify the spring.config.location path.
+This is recommended**

 `java -jar lyrasis-0.0.1.jar --spring.config.location=/Users/joey/src/lyrasis/application.properties`

 On Windows (all one line):

 `java -jar lyrasis-0.0.1.jar --spring.config.location=C:\Users\Joey\Documents\application.properties`

 Note that the argument `--spring.config.location` is set to the absolute path of the `application.properties` file.
-This lets you change the parameters without recompiling or providing a bunch of arguments every execution.

 After executing this, you should now have the application running!
 If all went well, you should see a line similar to the following: